Christmas isn’t too far off. This means a house full of people from family to visitors and potential pet hazards.

 2. Don’t use holly, poinsettia or mistletoe

 While festive looking, these are all poisonous to your dog if ingested.
-Try the safer artificial plants instead!
+Try safer artificial plants instead!

 3. Anchor your Christmas tree